Swan Private Insight Update #21

 We often get clients at Swan who ask us, “Should I buy now?”
 Or clients who tell us, “I’m sitting on cash.
 I’m going to wait for the price to drop.”

-Some clients decide to purchase their bitcoin all at once at a price they feel is good value.
+Some clients decide to purchase their Bitcoin all at once at a price they feel is good value.
 This is called Lump-sum investing — the entire amount of available funds is invested immediately.

 An example of this strategy could be an individual inheriting $10,000 and investing it all immediately.
 It could also be an individual who has $1,000 left over from each paycheck and decides to invest it all at once every month.
 The key here is that all available cash is invested at once.

 Other clients decide to use a different strategy.
 Instead of allocating all of their available funds at once, they buy a specified amount of bitcoin every day, week, or month until the available funds are fully invested.
-This is called Dollar-Cost Averaging (DCA) — the available funds are invested typically in equal-sized payments at regularly scheduled time intervals over time.
+This is called Dollar-Cost Averaging (DCA) or recurring buys/purchases — the available funds are invested typically in equal-sized payments at regularly scheduled time intervals over time.

 This report was originally sent to Swan Private clients on March 14th, 2023.
 Swan Private guides corporations and high net worth individuals globally toward building generational wealth with Bitcoin.

-For example — if an investor has $10,000 to invest, they could choose to purchase $2,000 upfront and then DCA $2,000 every week for 4 weeks.
+For example — if an investor has $10,000 to invest, they could choose to purchase $2,000 upfront and then set up a recurring buy for $2,000 every week for 4 weeks.

 Given Bitcoin’s volatility, it can be difficult for investors to know when is a good time to buy and when is a good time to wait for a better entry point.